 - No cases of modern slavery were discovered at Aviva, neither in our operations or supply chain, however corrective action plans were issued to all the suppliers to support and improve their capability.
 We continued to invite our suppliers to access our comprehensive human rights and modern slavery training at no cost, and to consider joining the Living Wage Foundation.

 - Finally, we use our influence and connections to bring others together and enhance the industry’s wider understanding of, and impact on human rights.
 Moreover, we continue to work with the World Benchmarking Alliance (WBA) on the Corporate Human Rights Benchmark (CHRB).

 Reflecting on our history

 We can trace Aviva’s history back over 300 years to 1696.
-Given our long heritage, it is likely that Aviva’s ancestor companies insured people or property involved in or enabling the slave trade.
+Given our long heritage, it is likely that Aviva’s ancestor companies invested in, and insured, businesses involved in the slave trade.
 This is unacceptable now and should have been unacceptable then.

 We should not deny or erase what happened in the past but we can and should apologise.
 We deplore any such connection, regret any association with an evil trade and are sorry for any involvement in the pain and suffering.
 We also can and must ensure it does not happen in the future.

 Today, we have a commitment to ensure there is no modern slavery in our business or supply chain and Aviva stands alongside those battling injustice and hate.
 Our ambition is to have a truly diverse and inclusive culture that enables everyone to be themselves and to thrive, no matter their background.
 As part of this, Aviva is supporting charities that support racial equality and diversity.